cosmos72/gomacro/README.md

 ## Extensions

-Compared to compiled Go, gomacro supports three extensions:
+Compared to compiled Go, gomacro supports four extensions:

+* an integrated debugger, see [Debugger](#debugger)

 * untyped constants can be manipulated directly at REPL.
 Examples:
     ```